DC-Gaming03/SchrodingersBlock/README.txt

+# Schrodinger's Block

-Shrodinger's Block is a block with all possible drops inside at once, but only one drop will be realized once it has been broken.
-What will you get inside of Shrodinger's Block?
+Schrodinger's Block is a block with all possible drops inside at once, but only one drop will be realized once it has been broken.
+What will you get inside of Schrodinger's Block?